McDamon/dotfiles/README.md

   - `rocinante`: AMD 5950x / NVIDIA 4090 Desktop
 - `home`: Home-manager configuration
 - `modules`: Modules (with options).
-- `overlay`: Patches and version overrides for some packages.
+- `overlays`: Patches and version overrides for some packages.
 Accessible via `nix build`.
 - `pkgs`: Custom packages.
 Also accessible via `nix build`.

 ## How to bootstrap